Placements in Secure Accommodation

 - The local authority managing the secure accommodation in which the child is placed if this is not the local authority with responsibility for looking after the child.

-Any decision to place a child in a secure placement on welfare grounds can only be made with the specific approval of the Director of Children's Services and, if made, must be notified to those consulted and the child's Independent Visitor.
-Where the child does not have an Independent Visitor, arrangements must be made for such an appointment as soon as practicable.
+Any decision to place a child in a secure placement on welfare grounds can only be made with the specific approval in accordance with the Scheme of Delegation.
+If made, the decision must be notified to those consulted and the child's Independent Visitor.

 - The child's name, address, date of birth, ethnicity, school and names of those with Parental Responsibility;